jprochazk/uecs/README.md

 ### Usage

+Visit the [this page](https://jprochazk.github.io/uecs/) to see a full walk-through of the entire API, auto-generated documentation (which contains more examples and API explanations), as well as a simple demo!

 The main advantage of using *μECS* over other libraries is the vastly improved ergonomics - you don't need to register anything ahead of time.
 You can take full advantage of JS being a dynamic language, all while maintaining [great performance](#benchmark).

 ```ts